 |The goal defined for Gradle based tool project is to add new functionality in the project.||The goal defined in the Maven tool based project is to complete the project within the timeline.|

 |The Gradle tool performance is better than the maven tool as it only tracks the running task and not the input or output task.||The Maven tool does not use the build cache for project creation; thus, its project creation time is more than the Gradle tool.|

 |There are various options present in the Gradle tool in terms of IDE support.
 Thus, it makes the tool highly customizable.||The Maven tool does not support various IDE, which makes the tool-less customizable compare to Gradle.|

 |The compilation is mandatory for the Maven tool.||The java compilation is not mandatory for the Gradle tool.|

-Both Gradle and Maven are the automation tools used for creating new projects in a various programming language which supports multiple IDE environment.
-Both the tool has its own advantages and disadvantages and to select the tool among two completely depends on the project requirements.
+Both Gradle and Maven are the automation tools used to create new projects in various programming languages that support multiple IDE environments.
+Both the tool has its own advantages and disadvantages, and selecting the tool among two completely depends on the project requirements.

 This is a guide to the top differences between Gradle vs Maven.
 Here we discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –